saadism777/Dental-Loop-Real-time-Facial-Landmark-Tracking-for-Clinical-Research/README.md

 ## Installation
+The follwing step by steps procedure will aid in installation of the software.
+Python version : 3.10.11
 1. Install Visual Studio Community Edition and Install Desktop C++ Desktop Environment (Including CMake)
 2. Download CMake.
 [Link](https://cmake.org/download/)
 3. Download Anaconda or Miniconda.